coolsamson7/inject/README.md

 Then run `pod install` command.
 For details of the installation and usage of CocoaPods, visit [its official website](https://cocoapods.org).

-# Missing

-What is still missing ( mainly due to the crappy Swift support for reflection )
-* method injection
-* constructor injection
-* let me think...hmmm

 # Limitations

-And there are also limitations ( darn )
-* all reflection usage requires the corresponding objects need to derive from `NSObject` ( xml and fluent interface with property setters )
+Depending on the specific bean definition, it may be required that the corresponding classes derive from `NSObject`.

-This limitation is due to the - missing - swift support for relection.
+This limitation is due to the - missing - `Swift` support for relection.
 As soon as the language evolves i would change that..

 # Roadmap
 * support more package managers
 * wait for replies :-)
-* internal type system on top of the swift low level types ( answering questions like: what are the implemented protocols of a class, is a class a number type, is one type assignable from another type, what are my generic parameters, etc. )
-* support more injections
-* integrate proxy patterns as a basis for a service framework

 ## License